-Positive Psychology and Well-being track
+Positive Psychology and Well-being

-This Master's track in Positive Psychology and Well-being trains you to become a scientist-practitioner in the broad field of Psychology.
-As a positive psychologist you focus on people’s strengths and talents.
-Positive psychologists can be employed in the broad domain of mental health services, schools and companies.
-The Master's track Positive Psychology and Well-being is a track in the Master’s Program Psychology and Mental Health.
+During the Master's program Positive Psychology and Well-being, you become a scientist-practitioner in the broad field of psychology.
+As a positive psychologist, you focus on people’s strengths and talents, and the positive aspects of human functioning.
+You are trained in interventions to establish happiness and behavioral change.
+You can apply this within the broad domain of mental health services, schools and companies.
+This is a track of the Master’s program Psychology and Mental Health.

 Program and courses